tensorleap/tensorleap/examples/imdb/imdb/README.md

 Since the dense model makes its prediction using a single word context, it considers single words, such as **entertaining** or **masterpiece** as an indication for a **positive** sentiment.
 However, it ignores their context, and therefore misses that its only **mildly entertaining** or a **masterpiece because of sympathy.**
-To improve upon this we'll evaluate a second, convulutional model.
+To improve upon this we'll evaluate a second, convolutional model.

 ### CNN

-Our new model aims to fix the missing context by replacing the dense layer with 3 convulutional blocks, which should help in capturing a wider context.
+Our new model aims to fix the missing context by replacing the dense layer with 3 convolutional blocks, which should help in capturing a wider context.

 ![Embedding space](images/img_11.png)